England

 With the right fertiliser, nitrogen can be used efficiently as a nutrient, and emissions can by minimised

-Neal et al 2023 describe a theory that soil is an extended composite phenotype which shows the interplay between different factors, such as organic matter input and nutrient use efficiency.
+Neal et al 2023 describe a theory that soil is an extended composite phenotype which shows the interplay between different factors, such asorganic matter input and nutrient use efficiency.
 By identifying the link between these two factors, their aim is to therefore reduce N₂O emissions.
 Soil samples were taken to examine its structure, chemistry and microbial genetics.

 Neal et al 2023 found that applying farmyard manure (which has higher organic matter) directly to soils is related to less N₂O emissions, and that microbial genes associated with nitrogen metabolism were in abundance.
 This indicates that organic matter affects the expression of the microbial genes that control nitrogen metabolism.
+The organic matter from the manure also helps to create better soil structure, reducing the risk of waterlogging and anaerobic conditions (which can lead to N₂O production through denitrification).

 Therefore, by using the right amount of organic matter input, nutrient use efficiency can be achieved and less N₂O can be emitted.